DHTMLX/docs-suite/docs/treegrid/data_loading.md

 ## Preparing data set

-dhtmlxTreeGrid expects loaded data in the JSON format.
+DHTMLX TreeGrid expects loaded data in the JSON format.
 Here is an example of an appropriate data set:

 ~~~js
 const dataset = [